 - ginger, which scores 1.
 There is a note that small amounts are well tolerated.

-- almonds (for the almond butter), which score 1.
+- almonds (for the almond butter) and sesame seeds, which score 1.

 - flaxseeds aren't rated on the SIGHI list.